 COCONUT OIL.
 Massage coconut oil before bed every other day on your hair and scalp.
 Wash your hair the following morning as usual.

 GINGER.
-Mix a teaspoon of fresh ginger and tablespoon of natural honey, and eat this mixture daily.
+Mix a teaspoon of fresh ginger and a tablespoon of natural honey, and eat this mixture daily.

 BLACKSTRAP MOLASSES.
-Eat every other day a tablespoon of blackstrap molasses, it is thought that the graying process can be reversed efficiently.
+Eat every other day a tablespoon of blackstrap molasses.
+It is thought that the graying process can be reversed efficiently.